cs3216-group1/nuscloud/_posts/2012-12-20-delete-user-app-data.md

 layout: nil
 ---

-This method deletes users data for the specified app at the speicified path.
+This method deletes users data for the specified app at the specified path.

 ### Request